 How does this happen?
-Typically, this happens as a result of a new idea that was inappropriately vetted and inadequately aligned with customers needs.
+Typically, this happens as a result of a new idea that was inappropriately vetted and inadequately aligned with the customer's needs.
 Design thinking and service design are great protocols to follow to fully evaluate a concept and progress an idea from concept to commercial impact.

-Here a post on service design that layouts out the process.
+Here is a post on service design that layouts out the process.

 Ideally preventing the unfortunate effects of an innovation that misses its target would be the way to go.
 Preventative measures would include conducting exhaustive validation efforts prior to launch.
 Many firms build gates into their validation process, which ensure the appropriate alignment with customer needs.
 There are several methods in which to validate an idea, including the waterfall and lean approaches.
 However, underlying any of these validation approaches are a hand full of universal principles that anyone can execute to prevent missing the mark with their innovative ideas.